Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 **Please note** that the test will usually run against a deployment environment where the `AuthEnabled` setting is set to false.

-The `testTrips` command takes 1 mandatory arguments and 2 optional arguments i.e. `ServerlessMicroservices.Seeder testTrips testUrl testiterations testseconds`
+The `testTrips` command takes 1 mandatory argument and 2 optional arguments i.e. `ServerlessMicroservices.Seeder testTrips testUrl testiterations testseconds`

 - Test Parameters URL to read the test data from.
 - Optional: # of iterations.
 Default to 1.